Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 ## Fine-Tuning
 * To find out how to get your token visit [Token Tutorial](https://github.com/TheRacingLion/Discord-SelfBot/wiki/Discord-Token-Tutorial).

+### Configs explanations:

   * Keep the `catch rate` **low** and `delay` **high** for it to act normally.
   * `Priority` pokemon <u>bypass</u> catch rate.
   If a priority pokemon is caught, it will be removed from priority list in the current session, manually remove it from config if you restart.
   * Use the `Safe List` to prevent trading some pokemon to your main account in case you want them on the selfbot's account.
   * `Catch Rate` is a percentage out of 100.
   * `Delay` is in seconds.
   * `delay_on_priority` can be set to **true** or **false**, false means it won't wait and will instantly catch a pokemon if its in priority.
   * `restrict_duplicates` can be set to **false** to catch unlimited number of duplicates.
 If **true**, use `max_duplicates` to control the number of duplicates you can catch.
   * `blacklists` and `whitelists` can be filled with the channel ids to choose where the selfbot should work.
 You can use the `toggle_mode` command to choose which mode it should run in.
   * `blacklist_guilds` and `whitelist_guilds` can be filled with the guild ids to filter entire guilds.
 You can use the `toggle_guildmode` command to choose which mode it should run in.
     > Always keep the default value in the list.
 It is the id for Official PokeCord Server.
   * `avoid` can be filled with all the pokemons that shouldn't be caught automatically.
   * `autolog` can be used to choose whether the `p!pokemon --name FreshlyCaughtPokemon` should be used immediately after catching a new pokemon.
 To be stealthy, use `false`.
+  * `update_checker` can be set to `false` if you don't wanna bother checking for new updates.
+    > Highly unrecommended.
+  * `auto_update` can be set to `false` to disable automatic update of code and other files.
+    > You will need to manually re-clone the repo and make modifications in your config again if disabled.
+      Auto-updater makes sure that your previous configs stay intact and only makes additions.

 * Use the `pokelog` command before performing a trade in order to sync up all your newly caught pokemon.
 * Regularly run `pokelog` to keep the list synchronized.
 Especially, before `clean_trash` as it might result in releasing the wrong pokemon.
 * For args based trading/releasing, always provide the ids in a descending order.